zowe/docs-site/docs/user-guide/generate-certificates.md

         - 12.34.56.78
 ```

-To assist with updating `zowe.yaml` the values to generate a self signed PKCS12 certificate are included in the section beginning with`# >>>> Certificate setup scenario 1`.
+To assist with updating `zowe.yaml`, the values to generate a self signed PKCS12 certificate are included in the section beginning with`# >>>> Certificate setup scenario 1`.
 Other certificate scenarios lower down in the `zowe.yaml` file are commented out.

-### Run the command to generate a PKCS12 certificate
+### Run a command to generate a PKCS12 certificate

-The `zwe init certificate` command will generate a certificate based on the `zowe.yaml` values in the `zowe.setup.certificate` section.
-These certificate values used at runtime are referenced in the `zowe.yanl` section `zowe.certificates`.
-Specify `--update-config` for the `zwe` command to update the runtime `zowe.certificates` section to reference the generated certificate generated from the `zowe.setup.certificate`.
+The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
+These certificate values used at runtime are referenced in the  `zowe.certificates` section in the `zowe.yaml` file.
+Specify `--update-config` for the `zwe` command.
+This setting updates the runtime `zowe.certificates` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-The following command output shows generation of a self signed PKCS12 certificate using the default values.
-Some detailed output messages have been omitted, but the flow can be viewed as below:
+The following command output shows the generation of a self signed PKCS12 certificate using the default values, and has the following associated artifacts:

+**Note:**
+Some detailed output messages have been omitted.

-- Create the CA
+- The CA is created.
-- Create the keystore and add the CA to it
+- The keystore is created and the CA is added to the keystore.
-- Create the certificate and add that to the keystore
+- The certificate is createed and is added to the keystore.
-- Create the truststore
+- The truststore is created.
-- Change directory permissions to restrict access to the private key
+- Directory permissions are changed to restrict access to the private key.

 ```
 #>zwe init certificate -c ./zowe.yaml --update-config